 Smilelove also includes your first set of retainers and impression kit with the purchase price, which will save some money at the beginning and end of your treatment.
 Other services like SmileDirectClub do not include retainers in the initial price, and instead upsell the retainer at the end of treatment for around $100.

-Smilelove offers financing with 0% APR for all customers, no credit check required.
+Smilelove has historically offered financing with 0% APR for all customers, no credit check required.

 While Smilelove is much cheaper than braces or Invisalign, not everyone has nearly $1,900 saved in a cookie jar or under their mattress.
 But in an effort to widen access to their aligners, Smilelove offers treatment financing with 0% APR to all customers.
 Recently, they announced that their financing options would no longer require a credit check, so everyone qualifies, regardless of credit score.
 To take advantage of this option, you will need to make a $250 down payment.